 Neil Gaiman’s Stardust

 People can go through great lengths for “true love”.
-What may be unknown, however, is what defines great lengths.
-Gaiman provides a fresh breath of air, or rather Stardust, as he weaves this enchanting fantasy about a young man named Tristan who decides to retrieve a fallen star for his beloved.
+What may be breath of air, or rather Stardust, as he weaves this enchanting fantasy about a young man named Tristan who decides to retrieve a fallen star for his beloved.
 Prematurely it seems everything will go smoothly, but this false proclamation of love bestows an unexpected journey for Tristan as he goes through self-discovery.
 And of course, as with any unique fantasy novels, not only does Tristan encounter dead princes, curses, flying pirates but also unicorns, lions, and witches - oh my!

 Gaiman provides a story with words that lift themselves off the page and are consequentially able to flow easily into the mind, putting readers right into the magic of the story.
 The book almost reads itself, and before one can realize it, the book is nearly finished.
 Images of darkness, true and false love, inner and external battles all present themselves beautifully without the aid of a single illustration.
 Beware, however, as the tale can trick one into believing it is like most faerie tales for it is actually nothing close, similar, alike, or even comparable in greatness.